hieuvp/learning-kubernetes/08-rbac-authorization/README.md

   <em>The types of Role Based Access Control used by Kubernetes</em>
   <br />
 </div>

+With these three elements in mind, the key idea of RBAC is the following:

+We want to connect subjects, API resources, and operations.
+In other words, we want to specify, given a user, which operations can be executed over a set of resources.

 These three concepts combine into giving a user permission to execute certain operations on a set of resources by using Roles (which connects API Resources and Verbs) and RoleBindings (connecting subjects like users, groups and service accounts to Roles).